grafana/grafana/docs/sources/troubleshooting/support-bundles/index.md

 weight: 100
 ---

-# Send a panel to Grafana Labs support
+# Send a support bundle to Grafana Labs support

 When you encounter problems with your Grafana instance, you can send us a support bundle.
 This bundle contains information about your Grafana instance, such as: